Travelling to a distant land to find help for a war ravaged country is not a simple task

 He shook his head.
 “There is no way over the mountains I tried in my youth,” he paused in thought.
 “Call me Fen, now that we are friends...
 We are friends aren't we?” he added grinning.

-“Indeed we are,” she began.
-“But how can you be sure you didn’t miss away over the mountains?” she asked, grinning back.
-The more she got to know Bodren, the more he reminded her of her grandsire.
+“Indeed we are,” she paused, scrutinising Bodren, “But how can you be so sure that you didn’t miss a way to crossover the mountains?”
+She asked, an answering grin playing across her face.
+The more she got to know Bodren, the more he reminded her of an older version of captain Andry, he reminded her too of her grandsire as the captain and her Grandsire were alike in many ways.
 Her grin suddenly faded, remembering her loss, a moment of melancholy crossed her face.

-“I’m sure you are about to show me how you managed a way over the mountains,” he paused noticing her changed expression.
-“Are you feeling alright?”
-He asked, dropping what he was about to say and giving her a concerned look.
+“I’m sure you are about to show me how you managed, a way over the mountains,” he paused, noticing her changed expression.
+“Are you feeling all right?”
+He asked, dropping what he was about to say his expression, changing to one of concern.

 Melondthera gathered herself ruthlessly crushing the sadness she felt; there would be time to grief later.
 Once again she reminded herself to stay focused on her mission a lot of people depended on her.